oswaldobapvicjr/performetrics/README.md

 1. Execute steps from 1 to 3 at Example 1.

-2. Print statistics in to the console with the following statement:
+2. Print statistics to the console with the following statement:

     ```java
     sw.printStatistics(System.out);